maurovanetti/maurovanetti.github.io/_posts/2013-02-28-abdicazione-ratzinger copy.md

 ---
 layout: post
-title: The Pope’s abdication highlights the crisis of Roman Catholicism
+title: The Pope’s abdication and the crisis of Roman Catholicism
 tags: pol en
 original: ratzinger
 ---